MicrosoftDocs/machine-learning-server-docs/microsoft-r/rebranding-microsoft-r-server.md

 ## Upgrade to Machine Learning Server

-Upgrading from R Server to Machine Learning Server is as easy as ever.
+Moving from R Server to Machine Learning Server is as easy as ever.
 The R analytics and web services you developed under R Server will continue to work under Machine Learning Server.

 1. Follow [these instructions to install Machine Learning Server](install/machine-learning-server-install.md) on Windows, Linux, and Hadoop.